24/7 Free Consultation:

 • Up to $1,000 in fines

 Serious penalties can befall you whether you are charged with misdemeanor or felony rape.
 You can seek to avoid or minimize the sanctions by aggressively fighting your charge.
-Our Atlanta rape lawyers are prepared to work toward obtaining the best possible result on your behalf.
+Our Atlanta sex crime lawyers are prepared to work toward obtaining the best possible result on your behalf.

 What Is the Sex Offender Requirement for Rape in GA?